Last updated: 2026-04-13

 Technical Specifications

-Feature Cursor Google Antigravity
+Feature Google Antigravity Cursor

-Core AI Model(s) Supports frontier models including Claude Sonnet 4, OpenAI o3-pro, OpenAI GPT-4.1, Gemini 2.5 Pro, and Claude Opus 4.
+Core AI Model(s) Powered by Google's Gemini 3 Pro model as default, with support for Anthropic's Claude Sonnet 4.5 and OpenAI's GPT-OSS for flexible model selection.
+Supports frontier models including Claude Sonnet 4, OpenAI o3-pro, OpenAI GPT-4.1, Gemini 2.5 Pro, and Claude Opus 4.
 It also utilizes custom, purpose-built models for features like its native autocomplete, 'Tab'.
-Powered by Google's Gemini 3 Pro model as default, with support for Anthropic's Claude Sonnet 4.5 and OpenAI's GPT-OSS for flexible model selection.

-Context Window The Pro plan provides access to maximum context windows.
-Supports large context windows through Gemini 3 Pro's advanced architecture, with multimodal processing of code, images, and design mocks.
+Context Window Supports large context windows through Gemini 3 Pro's advanced architecture, with multimodal processing of code, images, and design mocks.
+The Pro plan provides access to maximum context windows.

-Deployment Options Cursor is a downloadable desktop application for macOS, Windows, and Linux.
+Deployment Options Available as a downloadable desktop application for Windows, macOS, and Linux.
+Currently in public preview with enterprise features planned.
+Cursor is a downloadable desktop application for macOS, Windows, and Linux.
 For teams, it offers an Enterprise plan with SAML/OIDC SSO and SCIM seat management for centralized administration.
-Available as a downloadable desktop application for Windows, macOS, and Linux.
-Currently in public preview with enterprise features planned.

-Offline Mode Cursor has offline capabilities.
+Offline Mode Limited offline capabilities; core agentic features require cloud connectivity for AI model inference and agent orchestration.
+Cursor has offline capabilities.
 A GitHub repository provides a guide for offline activation, enabling all features to work without a cloud or login requirement in airgapped systems.
 However, some users have reported difficulty using agent mode specifically in an offline setting.
-Limited offline capabilities; core agentic features require cloud connectivity for AI model inference and agent orchestration.

 Core Features Comparison